gassc/pyt-with-setuptools/src/Readme.md

 # src

-Your package's source code lives *within* this folder.
+Your package's source code lives in a folder *within* this folder.

 Work on your Python Toolbox here.

-Everything in the `esri` folder is auto-built by the `make_tbx_files.py` script.
+Your Python toolbox will be able to import your custom package `foo` from here.